cablehead/vanilla/README.md

 apps will work with realtime APIs and for making it possible for me to live in San Francisco.
 [Littleinc][] for giving me a chance to send a lot of messages and to open source [this project][] which I started working on while there.
-Justin Rosenthal for believing in me, 30% of time and Alison Kosinski, the coolest girlfriend in the world
+Justin Rosenthal for believing in me, 30% of time.
+Andres Buritica who did a lot of the early HTTP and UDP fragment (not pushed just yet!) work and Alison Kosinski, the coolest fiancee in the world.

 [Evented Async]:
     http://twistedmatrix.com/documents/8.2.0/core/howto/async.html